asnhck12/TicTacToe/README.md

 # TicTacToe

-An ongoing TicTacToe game project
+A basic TicTacToe game project using HTML and JS